Welcome to Hearty Sol where I share recipes, DIY projects and our farm family story with the world!

 Savory and light, this chicken harvest casserole is packed with veggies and flavor!

-This dish is the perfect garden clean up meal.
+This casserole dish is the perfect garden clean up meal full of feel-good fall ingredients.
 At the end of the summer, we have tons of fresh produce and this casserole can handle the most variety!
 The recipe calls for certain veggies, but I have mixed in so many different variations, it’s not even funny!
 Everything from root vegetables to canned mushrooms can go in this hearty casserole!

 5 Things You Can Do With A Whole Chicken & Not Waste a Thing Video